UCL/research-computing-with-cpp/02cpp1/sec03Pointers.md

 std::unique_ptr<int> p1 = std::make_unique<int>(5);
 std::unique_ptr<int> p2 = std::move(p1);
 ```
-- **Avoid doing this if at all possible.
-After this operation, `p1` will no longer point to valid memory, and will cause a segmentation fault if accessed (i.e. your program will crash).**
+- **Be very careful if using `std::move` in this way.
+After this operation, `p1` will no longer point to valid memory, and will cause a segmentation fault if accessed (i.e. your program will crash).
+Make sure that no part of your program will attempt to access `p1` until it has been reassigned to new data.**

 This can also apply to functions if not passing a unique pointer by reference.
 This can lead to extremely dangerous code as we can see in this example:
 ```cpp